PXgamer/chillies-db/chillies/capsicum-annuum/masquerade.md

 ## Description

 > A very early-starting variety with a lovely, unique colour pattern.
 The fruit start off purple and ripen to a bright red through yellow and orange.
-The flowers are larger than most chili plant flowers and are tinged with purple.
+The flowers are larger than most chilli plant flowers and are tinged with purple.

 ## General Information